plan-systems/design-docs/overview.md

 #### Q: Why PLAN?
 Aren't there enough blockchain and DLTs already?
 - Indeed, there are dozens of advanced DLT projects available.  _However, PLAN at its heart is not a distributed ledger technology._  The lower-level of PLAN is an information organizational and permissions system that is _built on top of an existing distributed technology_.
 Consider: _PLAN is to blockchain as Linux is to harddrive._

-#### Q: But PLAN doesn't do X, fullfill need Y, or address use case Z.  How will PLAN address this?
+#### Q: But PLAN doesn't do X, fulfill need Y, or address use case Z.  How will PLAN address this?
 - PLAN is not meant to be _all_ things to _all_ people.
 PLAN first intends to target the small and micro-sized organizations that currently have _no_ choices when it comes to a multi-platform, secure, real-time, and free integrated operations platform.
-PLAN is about offering a reliable and easy-to-use logisitcs and planning tool for organizations with little or no resources.
+PLAN is about offering a reliable and easy-to-use logistics and planning tool for organizations with little or no resources.

 #### Q: Does a PLAN community admin wield all the power and control?
 - Not unless you want it that way.
 The phrase "community admin" is used in these docs to refer to an agent acting in accordance with community policies and bylaws on behalf of the community's already-established leadership.
 This means that a community can operate as strictly or as loosely as the founding members want, but those agreements are visible to the entire community.
-- For example, community **C** could be founded such that a majority vote persistent, member-appoointed "elders" are required to disperse funds.
+- For example, community **C** could be founded such that a majority vote persistent, member-appointed "elders" are required to disperse funds.
 This would be enforced by a smart contract wired into **C**'s storage layer.
 See PLAN's [Proof of Integrity Assurance](proof-of-correctness.md#Proof-of-Integrity-Assurance) for more detail.

 #### Q: How is PLAN's Persistent Data Interface (PDI) implemented?